beameio/globalsign-hvca-sdk-js/README.md

 ### Create and fetch certificate

-Modified code from tests follows.
-The code was not tested after modifications for the readme.
+The following code is extracted from tests and should work with minor modifications such as substituting variables in order to pass the correct data into the function calls.

 	gsClient = new gs_client.GlobalSignHVCAClient(mtlsCreds, accountCreds);